BrandonLS/flame-maker/README.md

 A GUI made in [Swing](https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html) is provided to edit the Transformations and modify the resulting Fractals.

+## Try it
+To try Flame-maker, compile the project with your favorite IDE, and execute the class `ch.epfl.flamemaker.gui.FlameMaker`

-# Credits
+## Credits
-This project was done by Brandon Le Sann and [Timothée Lottaz](https://github.com/timozattol) during the Information Technology Project course at [EPFL](http://www.epfl.ch/), in 2013.
+This project was done by [Brandon Le Sann](https://github.com/BrandonLS) and [Timothée Lottaz](https://github.com/timozattol) during the Information Technology Project course at [EPFL](http://www.epfl.ch/), in 2013.